DataDog/agent-linux-install-script/README.md

 The install script also comes with its own configuration options for testing purpose.

 >[!WARNING]
-> These options are for Datadog internal use only.
+> These options are intended for Datadog internal use only.

 | Variable | Description|
 |-|-|